ZenWave360/karate-ide/README.md

 ### Blazing Fast tests Startup

 Save a few seconds on each test startup time.
-With this new release we have introduced `vscode.KarateTestProcess` that reuses the java process in charge or running your Karate tests and debugging sessions.
+With `vscode.KarateTestProcess` we reuse the java process for running your Karate tests and debugging sessions.

-When running Karate tests in batch a few seconds may not be a lot, but while you are developing, debugging and exploring your api saving a few seconds on each run makes a huge difference!!
+While developing, debugging and manual exploring your APIs saving a few seconds on each run makes a huge difference!!

 ![Karate-IDE](resources/screenshots/KarareIDE-Blazing-Fast.gif)